MediScribe/docjet-mobile/docs/refactoring/08-file-paths-and-io.md

    - The original `getDuration` method created a hard dependency on the real `AudioPlayer` class directly inside the method.
    - This made testing impossible without running real audio decoders, causing test timeouts and flaky behavior.
    - By adding a factory pattern to inject the player creation, we made the code testable and maintainable.
-   - **NEW:** By injecting PathResolver and always resolving relative paths internally, we guarantee platform correctness and kill all path ambiguity.
+   - **DONE:** By injecting PathResolver and always resolving relative paths internally, we guarantee platform correctness and kill all path ambiguity.

 2. **Always Consider Testing When Designing Code**:
    - The refactored code allows for proper mocking in tests without changing the public API.
    - Every method that interacts with hardware or external services should be designed with testing in mind.
-   - **NEW:** Tests must use the new interface and dependency.
-If you see a test using `absolutePath`, refactor it.
+   - **DONE:** Tests now use the new interface and dependency.
+No more tests using `absolutePath` or doing their own path wrangling.

 3. **Fail Fast, Log Everything**:
    - The improved implementation has extensive logging at every step.
    - All error conditions are explicitly checked and throw meaningful exceptions.
    - This makes debugging in production much easier and prevents silent failures.
-   - **NEW:** If a relative path can't be resolved, fail LOUD and log the context.
+   - **DONE:** If a relative path can't be resolved, it fails LOUD and logs the context.
 No silent fallback, no guessing.

 4. **Clean, Readable Implementation**:
    - Proper parameters and return types make the contract clear.
    - Strong typing and proper error handling make the code robust.
    - Comprehensive logging with transaction IDs makes troubleshooting easier.
    - Factory pattern allows for dependency injection while maintaining a clean interface.
-   - **NEW:** The only correct contract is: `getDuration(String relativePath)`.
-If you see anything else, refactor it.
+   - **DONE:** The only correct contract now is: `getDuration(String relativePath)`.
+No more mixed path conventions.

 As Axe would say, "I don't need my code to be pretty.
 I need it to fucking work, every time, no excuses."

 ---

-**2024-06-XX Update:**
+**2024-06-26 Update:**
 - All direct uses of `getAbsolutePath` and `PathResolver` outside `IoFileSystem` are now removed. `AppSeeder` and its tests have been refactored to use only the public `FileSystem` contract, passing relative paths throughout.
 The `getDuration` method in `AudioPlayerAdapter` has been improved with dependency injection to allow proper testing without real hardware.
 The codebase is fully compliant with the new architecture and refactor plan.
+- All tests now pass, including the integration tests which properly mock the external dependencies.
+Test reliability has been dramatically improved by removing real file system access and path resolution from test code.
+- The `audio_playback_integration_test.dart` uses a clean `MockPathResolver` that returns the input path for testing simplicity - demonstrating the right pattern for integration tests.

 ---

-**2024-06-XX: AudioPlayerAdapter Path Refactor (Hard Bob Mandate)**
+**2024-06-26: AudioPlayerAdapter Path Refactor**
-- [IN PROGRESS] **AudioPlayerAdapter.getDuration now takes a `relativePath` (not `absolutePath`).**
+- [DONE] **AudioPlayerAdapter.getDuration now takes a `relativePath` (not `absolutePath`).**
-- [IN PROGRESS] PathResolver is injected into AudioPlayerAdapterImpl and used internally to resolve the relative path to an absolute path before passing to just_audio.
+- [DONE] PathResolver is injected into AudioPlayerAdapterImpl and used internally to resolve the relative path to an absolute path before passing to just_audio.
-- [IN PROGRESS] All duration logic is adapter-only.
+- [DONE] All duration logic is adapter-only.
 No path wrangling or resolution outside the adapter.
 No more absolute path parameters in the public API.
-- [IN PROGRESS] All tests and mocks must use the new interface and dependency.
-If you see a test or class using `absolutePath` or doing its own path wrangling, refactor it and tell the author to go fuck themselves.
+- [DONE] All tests and mocks use the new interface and dependency pattern - no `absolutePath` or path wrangling in tests.
 - **Impact:**
     - No more confusion about what kind of path to pass.
 The contract is clear: always relative, always resolved internally.
     - No more leaky abstractions or accidental platform bugs.
     - The codebase is DRY, SOLID, and Hard Bob certified.
-If you see the old pattern, you know what to do.
     - As Dollar Bill would say: "I'm not renting space to uncertainty."

 ---